Malcolm Lucas: California Supreme Court

-George Deukmejian appointed Lucas to the Supreme Court of California in 1984.
+California Governor George Deukmejian appointed Lucas to be an Associate Justice on the Supreme Court of California in 1984.
 He replaced Frank K. Richardson, former Governor Ronald Reagan's only remaining appointee on the Court.

-In November 1986, Lucas was retained by the voters.
+In November 1986, Lucas was retained by the voters by a wide margin.
 However, Chief Justice Bird and two other liberal justices were not.

-After Bird lost her retention election, Deukmejian announced on November 26, 1986 that he would elevate then-Associate Justice Lucas to the position of chief justice.
+After Bird lost her retention election, Deukmejian announced on November 26, 1986, that he would elevate then-Associate Justice Lucas to the position of chief justice.
 Deukmejian then announced the appointment of three new conservative Associate Justices, David Eagleson, John Arguelles, and Marcus Kaufman, thereby creating the first conservative majority on the Court in several decades.

 Tenure

-The decisions of the Lucas Court were pro-business, affirmed death penalty sentences imposed by the trial courts, and tended to adhere to the textualist approach.
+The decisions of the Lucas Court were mostly pro-business, affirmed death penalty sentences imposed by the trial courts, and tended to adhere to the textualist approach.
 In matters of criminal law, the Lucas Court's interpretation of the law favored the government more than that of the Bird court.

 The Lucas court also reversed several pro-plaintiff landmark decisions in the context of tort law and insurance law.

 In 1988, Lucas implemented a practice that the justices produce opinions within 90 days of oral arguments.

 In September 1989, Chief Justice Lucas delivered the "State of the Judiciary" address to the State Bar of California annual meeting in San Diego, California.